stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 Where:

-* The _format_ accessor is a _hint_ for the Vulkan image format (although note that the image class is a general implementation).
+* The _format_ accessor is a _hint_ for the Vulkan image format (although note that this interface is a general abstraction).

 * The level _offset_ indexes into the image data array.